hbowie/SoftDevBigIdeas-23/content/Documentation Is Not an End Unto Itself.md

 4. A critical aspect of this sort of documentation is that it be part of an unbroken chain starting with a real request from a real person, and ending with the actual lines of software code that were changed.

-## Guidance
+#### Guidance

 OK, now that we're clear on the purpose of our documentation, how does this help?

 I believe there is some very practical guidance we can provide, based on the purpose of the documentation.

-### If the purpose of your documentation is to clarify expectations among those involved in the project, then:
+##### If the purpose of your documentation is to clarify expectations among those involved in the project, then:

 1. Be aware that the need for such documentation (although not its effectiveness) seems to increase exponentially with the size of the project, both in terms of team size and duration.
 The smaller the project, the less of this sort of documentation you will need.

-2. If you are stuck with a large project, then [decomposing][decomposition] it into smaller sub-projects that can be done in parallel and/or serially can help to reduce the amount of documentation needed.
+2. If you are stuck with a large project, then [[Decomposition|decomposing]] it into smaller sub-projects that can be done in parallel and/or serially can help to reduce the amount of documentation needed.

 3. On large projects, plan for the necessary resources to do a good job of the documentation, with enough time and the right resources to produce documentation that team members will actually find useful.
 Remember that, all other things being equal, more documentation is worse, and concise, easily understood documentation that focuses on the most likely issues of confusion/contention is better.

-### If the purpose of your documentation is to define and explain aspects of the system useful to future users and developers, and not readily apparent from examination of the software itself, then:
+##### If the purpose of your documentation is to define and explain aspects of the system useful to future users and developers, and not readily apparent from examination of the software itself, then:

 1. Detailed developer documentation is best maintained within the source code itself.
 Since developers will look at the code anyway, your documentation is much more likely to be read and maintained if it is included as comments within the program code.